Unbounded Algebraic Derivators: Introduction

 There are several model structures in categories of unbounded complexes.
 A good reference for this is \cite{cisdeg}, from which it follows that Cisinki's result is applicable in this setting.
 It is however completely classical to establish the basic properties of derived categories by means of homological algebra without recourse to a specific choice of model structure bypassing the full theory of homotopical algebra.
 The basic results on unbounded derived categories were developed by Spaltenstein \cite{S}, and expanded by B\"okstedt and Neeman \cite{BN}.
 In both references, only homological algebra methods (additive homotopies, cones, cylinders and resolutions) are used.

 In this work we stick to these methods.
 This approach provides some benefits.
 One is that it lowers the bar to get into this theory.
 Another one is that the structure inherent to the derivator is made explicit in terms of simple homological constructions.
-We give two applications of these ideas.
+In the spirit of a review paper, we give two applications of these ideas.
 The first one gives the description of local cohomology by Koszul complexes.
 It generalizes the well-known case of a closed subset of the spectrum of a commutative noetherian ring to the case of a subset stable for specialization.
 The second one derives some basic results in group cohomology from the basic structure of the derivator.

 Let us describe then with greater detail the precise contents of this work.